brown-cs132-s13/labs/sessions/lab.md

 }));
 ```

-Note that the reapInterval is 10 minutes (the value needs to be in miliseconds),
+Note that the reapInterval is 10 minutes (the value needs to be in milliseconds),
-but I could have made it as long or as short as I wanted.
+but it could be as long or as short as needed.
 (The secret key is used
 to digitally sign session IDs so that clients can't try to impersonate other
-session IDs.)
+session IDs or falsify other session data.)

 With sessions enabled and configured you can use the `session`
 property of the request object in any handler: